 Lobito Atlantic Railway is the operating company that turns the Lobito Corridor from a diplomatic concept into a freight system.
 Under a 30-year concession, LAR is responsible for modernising, maintaining, and operating the 1,289-kilometre railway line connecting the deepwater Port of Lobito on Angola's Atlantic coast to Luau on the Angola-DRC border, plus the dedicated minerals terminal at the port.

-LAR also operates under a track access agreement with SNCC, the DRC state railway company, managing the 450-kilometre section between Luau and Kolwezi with dedicated locomotives.
-This gives the corridor a total operational reach of approximately 1,750 kilometres from port to mine.
+LAR also operates under a track access agreement with SNCC, the DRC state railway company, for the 450-kilometre section between Luau and Kolwezi.
+LAR describes the Kolwezi-to-Lobito rail route as 1,739 kilometres.

 Corridor exposure